The Owen-credibles Perinatal & Pediatric Stroke†

 As many of you know or maybe you don’t know, our son Owen suffered from a perinatal stroke.
 Not long after Owen was born on Saturday August 22nd, 2015 at Newton-Wellesley Hospital a nurse noticed something was “off” while I was nursing him.
 Owen was then moved to the special care nursery.
-After spending some time in the special care nursery the neonatologist discovered that Owen was having seizures and they were not completely sure what the cause was.
-So she thought it would be wise for Owen to immediately be Med Flighted to the NICU at Brigham and Women’s Hospital.
+After spending some time in the special care nursery the neonatologist, Dr. Iris, discovered that Owen was having seizures and she was not completely sure why.
+So she thought it would be wise to have Owen immediately Med Flighted to the NICU at Brigham and Women’s Hospital.
 Since I had a C section and I had 2 more days of recovery in the hospital, I was then transferred in an ambulance to BWH to be with Owen.

 During Owen’s 27 day stay at BWH NICU he was observed and treated by teams of neurologists, neurosurgeons, hematologists, researchers from Harvard Medical and the countless nurses who adored him.
 These teams of Dr’s diagnosed that Owen had a stroke which caused a hemorrhage/blood clot to form in one of the ventricles on the right side of his brain, which was not allowing the cerebral spinal fluid to flow normally, causing a blockage.
 Owen had developed hydrocephalus.
 The blood clot and blockage were putting pressure on his brain, causing the clinical signs of seizures.
 Owen was put on 2 seizures meds and since day 2 in the NICU, he has not had a seizure and was slowly weened off both anti-seizure meds.